playup/CoreTextToy/README.markdown

     NSError *theError = NULL;
     NSString *theAttributedString = [NSAttributedString attributedStringWithMarkup:theMarkup error:&theError];
     // Error checking goes here.
+    theCoreTextLabel.markup = theMarkup;

+The quicker way (if you want to use the CCoreTextLabel_HTMLExtensions category)

+    NSString *theMarkup = @"<b>Hello world</b>";
-    self.label.text = theAttributedString;
+    theCoreTextLabel.markup = theMarkup;

-For the long way see "How do I add custom styles?"
+For the long way, see "How do I add custom styles?"

 ### How do I add custom styles?